pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the shop design tab, showing options for colors and fonts to be used on the public profile of the organizer](../../assets/screens/organizer/shop-design.png)

 Switch to the "Shop design" tab.
-Here, you can customize the colors and font used for your public profile and the ticket shops you're going to create.
+Here, you can customize the colors and font used for your public profile and the ticket shops you are going to create.
 You can change the colors so that they're in line with the palette you use for your other media.
 Please heed the notice underneath the input fields and pick a different color if contrast is too low.

 You can also choose your preferred font from the list.
 If you're creating a ticket shop in a language that doesn't use the Latin alphabet, you should choose a font that supports the writing system you need.
 All available fonts support the Latin alphabet.
 The preview should give you an idea which writing systems each font supports.
 So for example, if you're creating a ticket shop in a language that uses the Cyrillic alphabet, you should pick a font such as DejaVu Sans or Noto Sans.

+The shop design you set here will be the default for all shops you create for your events in the future.
+You can make individual adjustments to the event shops.

 ## Customer accounts